-If your work accident took place in any of the states below, please follow the appropriate link so we can show you the most relevant content.
+If your construction site accident took place in any of the states below, please follow the appropriate link so we can show you the most relevant content.

 Common construction accidents